airbytehq/airbyte/docs/integrations/destinations/redshift.md

 Each stream will be output into its own raw table in Redshift.
 Each table will contain 3 columns:

-- `_airbyte_ab_id`: a uuid assigned by Airbyte to each event that is processed.
+- `_airbyte_raw_id`: a uuid assigned by Airbyte to each event that is processed.
 The column type in Redshift is `VARCHAR`.
-- `_airbyte_emitted_at`: a timestamp representing when the event was pulled from the data source.
+- `_airbyte_extracted_at`: a timestamp representing when the event was pulled from the data source.
+  The column type in Redshift is `TIMESTAMP WITH TIME ZONE`.
+- `_airbyte_loaded_at`: a timestamp representing when the row was processed into final table.
     The column type in Redshift is `TIMESTAMP WITH TIME ZONE`.
 - `_airbyte_data`: a json blob representing with the event data.
 The column type in Redshift is `SUPER`.